-To complement our retail stores we also offer financial services through our internet operations in Alabama, Alaska, California, Delaware, Hawaii, Idaho, Illinois, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Nevada, New Mexico, North Dakota, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.
-In addition, we also acquired DFS UK which is operating in a limited capacity offering loans in the United Kingdom and DFS Canada which does not currently offer loans.
+To complement our retail stores we are licensed to offer financial services through our internet operations in Alabama, Alaska, California, Delaware, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Minnesota, Mississippi, Missouri, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming.
+In the third quarter of 2015, the Company ceased all international operations in order to focus on its domestic operations.

-The following table sets forth certain information with respect to our stores and internet operations for the three-year period ended December 31, 2014.
+The following table sets forth certain information with respect to our stores and internet operations for the three-year period ended December 31, 2015.